ArcelorMittal commits Rs 50K cr investment in Odisha

-Bhubaneshwar, March 4 (IANS) Fifteen years after expressing its intent to set up a steel plant in Odisha, worlds largest steel maker ArcelorMittal has decided to revisit the state with a mega investment plan.
+Bhubaneswar: Fifteen years after expressing its intent to set up a steel plant in Odisha, world's largest steel maker ArcelorMittal has decided to revisit the state with a mega investment plan.

 The company's Indian operations led by ArcelorMittal Nippon Steel India has signed a memorandum of understanding (MoU) with Odisha government for setting up a 12 million tonne (MT) steel plant in Kendrapada district with an investment of Rs 50,000 crore.